1998 St. Cloud explosion

 The 1998 St. Cloud explosion was a gas explosion that occurred in St. Cloud, Minnesota on December 11, 1998.
-A work crew installing a utility pole support anchor punctured an underground natural gas pipeline, causing the explosion.
-The blast killed four people, injured eleven, destroyed six buildings, and caused an estimated $399,000 in damages.
+A work crew installing fiber-optic cable punctured an underground natural gas pipeline, causing the explosion.
+The blast killed four people, injured 11, and destroyed five buildings.
+The total damage was estimated at $399,000.

 An NTSB report on the incident faulted the safety and emergency practices of Cable Constructors, Inc., whose employees punctured the gas line, and the procedures and training of the St. Cloud fire department for responding to gas leaks.